rach7777/monax-may/content/blog/2014/2014-12-17-eris-the-corporate-view.md

 * We don't have a uniform corporate view on what to call this approach.
 I call it "thinking commercially about how to build useful enterprise tools with blockchain databases."
 The rest of the team calls it "**crypto-utilitarianism**." *Vive la différence.*

-And that's a very brief overview of Eris.
-Feel free to head on over to our [**website**](https://erisindustries.com) to find out more and start building!